 First Claim Junior Club Membership open to 8-17 year olds, which will entitle the member to compete for the club in an OCAC club vest, but not to take part in coaching sessions.

 First Claim Junior Club Training Membership, open to 8-17 year olds, which will entitle the member to compete for the club in an OCAC club vest, and to take part in coaching sessions led by OCAC coaches.

-As places in our coaching groups are limited, and subject to a waiting list, we are tightening up the criteria for determining who is entitled to receive coaching.
-In order to keep the waiting list to a minimum and to encourage greater commitment from both athletes and parents, the following criteria now apply.
+As places in our junior coaching groups are very limited, the following membership criteria apply.
 Please read the following membership criteria for Junior members before applying for membership: